scripts/create_component/create_python_metric.sh

 Each component has it’s own set of dependencies, because different components might have conflicting dependencies.

 For your convenience we have created several base images that can be used for python or R scripts.
-These images can be found in the OpenProblems docker repo base_images.
+These images can be found in the OpenProblems Docker repository.
 Click on the packages to view the url you need to use.
 You are not required to use these images but install the required packages to make sure OpenProblems works properly.

 If you’re using a custom image use the following minimum setup: